top of page

 Family Owned and Operated Since 1984

-Inspired by the vineyards along the Elbe River and the romantic wine villages he came to know while attending university in Dresden, Dieter planted his first vines at High Pass Vineyard in 1984.
-The land—just 20 acres at the time—spoke to him in a way few others recognized.
-He saw promise where others saw potential risk.
+Our roots trace back to the 1970s when our founder Dieter, originally from East Germany, was drawn Oregon to by its untamed beauty and agricultural promise.
+Inspired by the vineyards along the Elbe River and the romantic wine villages he came to know while studying in Dresden, Dieter planted his first vines at High Pass in 1984.
+The land — just 20 acres then — spoke to him in a way few others understood.
+Where others saw risk, he saw lasting promise.

 Looking Forward